dcooray42/Tokenizer/documentation/whitepaper.md

 ### The Challenge

 In the realm of education, particularly within the 42 school community, an age-old problem persists — the outdated currency system.
-This currency is primarily used for a variety of purposes, including accessing the school's amphitheater, obtaining exclusive school merchandise, and participating in past events.
+This currency is primarily used for a variety of purposes, including accessing the school's amphitheater, obtaining exclusive school merchandise, customize its title on the intra, change the hall voice when entering the school, and so on.
 However, acquiring these tokens has proven to be an arduous task, as it often requires achieving specific, hard-to-attain milestones.

 ### The Solution: 42DCO Token

 The 42DCO token, implemented as a smart contract, offers a solution to replace this legacy currency system and become the cornerstone for future developers looking to streamline the exchange of currency within the school community.
 This token simplifies the process, offering a more accessible method for users to earn and utilize tokens.
-For example, earning tokens could be tied to completing projects, attending events, or fulfilling core requirements — all in a transparent and decentralized manner.
+For example, earning tokens could be tied to completing projects, attending events, or fulfilling the common core requirements — all in a transparent and decentralized manner.

 ### Key Features

 This project primarily revolves around the reimplementation of the ERC20 token standard, utilizing OpenZeppelin for secure, standardized, and efficient smart contract development.
 The 42DCO token incorporates six main functions/methods: totalSupply, balanceOf, allowance, transfer, approve, and transferFrom.
 These functionalities form the backbone of the token, enabling straightforward management of token balances, transactions, and approvals.

-In the subsequent sections of this whitepaper, we will delve into the core details of the 42DCO token, including its architecture, use cases, deployment process, and interactions.
+In the subsequent sections of this whitepaper, we will delve into the core details of the 42DCO token, including its architecture, deployment process, and interactions.
 Our goal is to empower users to navigate the blockchain world with confidence, equipping them with the knowledge and skills necessary to work with smart contracts on various networks.

 ## Project Overview